Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Tiny Adversarial Multi-Objective One-Shot NAS

 \subsubsection{\textbf{Mutation}}

 The mutation operator is to re-assign each block or channel selector ratio of subnets from the search space.
 The mutation operator will be triggered if the randomized probability is larger than the pre-defined mutation probability.
+Our block encoding scheme is from 0 to 21.
+The block that contains non-local layer is from 12 to 21.
+Most of blocks can be arbitrarily mutated in each layer except for stride-2 layer.
+This is because the size of output feature map of non-local block cannot match the input size of the stride-1 layer.
 To enhance the diversity of population and prohibit creating completely different network architectures, we set the mutation probability to 0.1, which means the subnet has 10$\%$ opportunity to change the block or the channel number.